RyanLeiTaiwan/Airbnb_NLG/nmt-tf-1.4/README.md

 	--num_sent 20
 ```

-This command will generate and then merge the output to a single file named *merged_output*.
+This command will invoke inference multiple times and merge multiple outputs to a single file named *merged_output*.
 It will contain 20 descriptions for each property.
-You will then use the script inside the postprocessing folder on this output file.
+You will then use the script inside the `postprocessing` folder on this output file.

 ## Appendix
 One thing to note is that this seq2seq model is used for a single topic.
 In this way, if you decide to describe a property from 5 different topics (e.g., nearby attractions, transit, amenity), you will need to prepare the dataset for each topic, and train/inference according to the above tutorial for each topic.